MarckK/retrospective-llm-eval/README.md

-# Code and data for retroactive evaluation
+# Code and datasets for retroactive evaluation

 ## Setup